-During the year ended 31st March 2019, the Hon.
-Bombay High Court was pleased to admit the Arbitration Petitions filed by Board on 13th April 2018.
-The award passed in the arbitration between KCPL and Board was unconditionally stayed.
-The award passed in the arbitration between RSW and Board was stayed subject to Board depositing 50% of the awarded sum with interest up to the date of deposit, and to provide fixed deposit receipts in respect of the remaining 50% with interest up to the date of deposit, with the Hon.
-Bombay High Court.
+On 13th April 2018, the Hon'ble Bombay High Court unconditionally stayed the arbitration award in the matter between the Board and KCPL, and also stayed the arbitration award in the matter between the Board and RSW subject to Board depositing 50% of the awarded sum with interest up to the date of deposit, and to provide fixed deposit receipts in respect of the remaining 50% with interest up to the date of deposit, with the Hon'ble Bombay High Court.

-As per order dated 13th April 2018 passed by the Hon.
-Bombay High Court, BCCI deposited an amount of Rs.
-194.97 Crores on 27th April 2018, and submitted fixed deposit receipts for the sum of Rs.
+As per order dated 13th April 2018 passed by the Hon'ble Bombay High Court, BCCI deposited an amount of Rs.
+194.97 Crores on 27th April 2018 and submitted fixed deposit receipts for the sum of Rs.
 194.97 Crores, aggregating Rs.
-389.94 Crores, with the Hon, Bombay High Court.
-On 27th April 2018, KCPL filed Special Leave Petition ("SLP") in the Hon.
-Supreme Court, challenging the order dated 13th April 2018 ("Impugned Order") passed by the Hon.
-Bombay High Court.
-The SLP was disposed off vide order dated 11th May 2018, whereby the Hon.
-Supreme Court modified the Impugned Order to the extent of directing BCCI to deposit a sum of Rs.
-100 Crores with the Hon.
-Bombay High Court within a period of two months from the date of its order, which amount will abide the final order of the Hon.
-Bombay High Court.
-The Hon.
-Supreme Court also directed that the said amount may be kept in fixed deposit.
+389.94 Crores, with the Hon'ble Bombay High Court.
+On 27th April 2018, KCPL filed Special Leave Petition ("SLP") in the Hon'ble Supreme Court, challenging the order dated 13th April 2018 ("Impugned Order") passed by the Hon'ble Bombay High Court.
+The SLP was disposed off vide order dated 11th May 2018 whereby the Hon'ble Supreme Court modified the Impugned Order to the extent of directing BCCI to deposit a sum of Rs.
+100 Crores with the Hon'ble Bombay High Court within a period of two months from the date of its order, which amount will abide the final order of the Hon'ble Bombay High Court.
+The Hon'ble Supreme Court also directed that the said amount may be kept in fixed deposit.
 On 10th July 2018, in compliance with the order dated 11th May 2018 passed in the SLP, BCCI deposited a sum of Rs.
-100 Crores, with the Hon.
-Bombay High Court.
-On 29th March 2019, KCPL filed notice of motion with Hon.
-Bombay High Court seeking adjournment of the Arbitration petition filed by Board with the Hon.
-Bombay High Court, for a period of three months or such other time as the court may it deem fit, and grant of an opportunity to Arbitral Tribunal to resume arbitral proceedings to clarify and confirm on certain matters in its order 22nd June, 2015.
+100 Crores, with the Hon'ble Bombay High Court.
+On 29th March 2019, KCPL filed notice of motion with Hon'ble Bombay High Court seeking adjournment of the Arbitration petition filed by Board with the Hon'ble Bombay High Court, for a period of three months or such other time as the court may deem fit, and grant of an opportunity to Arbitral Tribunal to resume arbitral proceedings to clarify and confirm on certain matters in its order 22nd June, 2015.

-Subsequent to year ended 31st March 2019, on 28th June 2019, BCCI filed its Affidavit in reply to the KCPL motion.
+During the year, on 28th June 2019, BCCI filed its Affidavit in reply to the KCPL motion.
 Thereafter, KCPL filed its Affidavit in Rejoinder on 11th July 2019.